BTC Token Terminal

 The markers represent large tracked wallet position entries on that token, grouped by timeframe so shorter windows preserve more detail while longer windows stay readable.

-Bot-like wallets are filtered from some public token-terminal surfaces to keep the page focused on higher-signal trader behavior.
+Bot-like wallets are filtered from some public Token Terminal surfaces to keep the page focused on higher-signal trader behavior.

 Use Token Analytics to compare many markets quickly, then open Token Terminal when you want a deeper chart and current-position view for one token.